 Locations: There are many areas besides Addison County where Bread Loaf outings may be held, including:

-Safety: Layers of weather appropriate clothing for warmth.
+Layers of weather appropriate clothing for warmth.
 Extra food and water.
-Helmets are required for cycling; PFDs for water sports (Personal Flotation Devices)
+Helmets are required for cycling; PFDs for water sports (Personal Flotation Devices).

 Access: Consider whether the area you are starting from has parking limitations.
+Also in the winter and early spring, check to make sure access gates are open and the parking area is plowed.
 Carpooling is encouraged!